nelsw/Jsoap-api/README.md

 ## Usage

 ### Returning a String
-A request without result mapping returns the returns the first (likely only) text node value.
+A request without result mapping returns the first (likely only) text node value.
 ```cmd
 curl \
 -d '{